vippsas/vipps-invoice-api/vipps-invoice-api.md

 }
 ```

-Every request to the API, except the `/jwk` endpoint, needs to have an `Authorization` header with the generated token.
+Every request to the API, _including_ the `/jwk` endpoint, needs to have an `Authorization` header with the generated token.
 *(NOTE: The `/jwk` endpoint is not possible to use with the "Try out" feature in the Swagger documentation on GitHub).*

 The header in the request to this API should look like this: